blueOceanSustainableSolutions/DATAz/README.md

 **3) Install DVC**

 Large datasets and model checkpoints are **not stored directly in the GitHub repository**.
 Instead, they are hosted in a public Azure Blob Storage container and tracked via [DVC](https://dvc.org/).
+The public remote configured in [.dvc](.dvc) provides read-only access to download repository data.
 This enables efficient management of large files while keeping the Git repository lightweight.
+Only repository maintainers with the appropriate write permissions can update the remote `azblob`.
 To install DVC, along with the required Azure storage support, run:

 ```bash
 conda install "dvc[http]"